 Here are ideas about finding places to search.

 Google Scholar - also search for your topic in Google Scholar.
 If you have a relevant source, consider searching the title in Google Scholar and using the “Cited By” link and the “Related Articles” to locate more literature.
 See also Bibliography Mining and Cited Reference Searching

-Library Catalog - The Library Catalog also searches a variety of databases for books and journal articles at once.
+Library Search Tool - The Library Search Tool also searches a variety of databases for books and journal articles at once.
 However, it does not search everything, so be sure to also look at disciplinary databases.